mog96/code-for-palestine-2017_y3-gaza/PARSE_SETUP.md

 ```
 $ heroku config:set DATABASE_URI=your_mongodb_uri_with_username_and_password_replaced
 ```
-Be sure to replace the `<dbuser>:<dbpassword>` section of your MongoDB URI with your mLab username and password.
+Be sure to replace the `<dbuser>:<dbpassword>` section of the URI with the username and password of the *user you added to your database* (not your mLab account username and password).
 To confirm that you correctly set the `DATABASE_URI` config var, run the following command to list all of the config vars set for your heroku app:
 ```
 $ heroku config
 ```
 Nice work!
 Your server is now connected to your database.

-## 20.
+## 21.
 Go back to your `index.js` file.
 Take a look at this line and the lines directly below it:
 ```
 var api = new ParseServer ({